H.R. 1266: Combating Illicit Xylazine Act

 2

-It allows xylazine to keep being used legally when dispensed by a registered veterinarian or pharmacy for animals, including pets, animals under someone's care, animal-control work, and wildlife programs.
+It rewrites the definition of a lawful user so xylazine dispensed by a registered veterinarian or pharmacy stays legal for pets, animals in someone's care, government animal-control programs, and wildlife programs.

 3